Austin tenants affected financially by the COVID-19 pandemic have 60 days to come up with owed rent once a landlord starts threatening eviction.

 In a separate ordinance passed Thursday, council members asked the city manager to identify funds for rental assistance; currently Austin does not have a program to give tenants assistance directly, although Travis County has one.

 “This is merely kicking the can down the road,” Lily Velona testified.
 “We will have an eviction crisis on our hands in 60 days.”
-She and others called for a freeze on rent and utility payments.
+They and others called for a freeze on rent and utility payments.

 But Adler said in a press conference that the city did not have the power to enact a freeze on rent.